Shensd/shensd.github.io/_includes/cv/education.md

 # Education
 {% endif %}

-### **Master's of Computer Science**, North Dakota State University, Expected Spring 2023
+### **Master's of Computer Science**, North Dakota State University, Expected December 2023

+My master's in both electives and research focus is heavily aimed towards cybersecurity.
+I have already published several papers in the field cybersecurity and my thesis will also be cybersecurity oriented.

+* Technical writing skills gained through research work
+* Research experience through my thesis work and assistantship

+My assistantship is under heavy NDA and as such I am unable to discuss specifics.
+If you would like to know more about this, I can be contacted via email.

+### **Bachelor's of Computer Science**, North Dakota State University, Awarded May 2022

-I am currently attending my senior year (and first year of my master's) at North Dakota State University, the computer science course is heavily focused on Java, but also includes the use of languages such as C#, C, Typescript, and Python.
-My master's has a cybersecurity focus and I am currently employed as a cybersecurity research assistant.
+I finished my bachelor's at North Dakota State University, the computer science course is heavily focused on Java, but also includes the use of languages such as C#, C, Typescript, and Python.

 * Recognized as a student of distinction within the NDSU Department of Computer Science
-* Research experience through my master's and assistantship
+* Research experience through undergrad research and assistantship

-I am disallowed from disclosing the specifics of what I am working on as part of my research assistantship.
+I am disallowed from disclosing the specifics of what worked on in specific during my research assistantship.
 If you would like more information about this, feel free to reach out via email.